 Mark Eisen, May 2022

-Eisen proposes a matrix, building successive variations upon a theme.
+Eisen proposed a matrix, building successive variations upon a theme.
 For example, colorways are stories unto themselves.
 Color functions to activate a magnetic polarity between the artwork's vibrant painted portion and its mirror polished stainless steel counterpart.
-Sculptural combinations are repeated in subsequent works with variant colorways, rendering each piece unique.

-Eisen's practice originates from the same essential elements he has pursued in conceptualizing and creating design for over thirty years.
+Eisen's practice originated from the same essential elements he pursued in conceptualizing and creating design for over thirty years.
 His artworks follow a trajectory of minimal abstraction, with potential forerunners being Ellsworth Kelly, John McCracken or Daniel Buren, although they are deeply individual.